-It’s been a busy 4months since the mainnet launch of the Avalanche Platform.
-Private Securities, Initial Litigation Offerings DEX’s, Synthetics, Stablecoins, DeFi, Prediction Markets, and more.
+It’s been a busy 3 months since the mainnet launch of the Avalanche Platform.
+Private Securities, Initial Litigation Offerings DEX’s, Synthetics, Stablecoins, Prediction Markets, and more.
 The Avalanche ecosystem is growing fast and below are a small selection of the recent announcements and additions to the ecosystem, but first a quick overview of Avalanche and the benefits it provides.

 Avalanche is capable of processing higher throughput that Visa (4500 tps per subnet), sub second finality, low gas fees, offering unparalleled decentralisation by being able to scale the number of validators to millions with their revolutionary consensus protocol, as well as offering a highly customisable interoperable heterogeneous platform.